Pylons/pyramid/docs/index.rst

 =======================

-The `Pylons Project web site <http://docs.pylonshq.com/>`_ is the main online source of :mod:`pyramid` support and development information.
+The `Pylons Project web site <http://docs.pylonshq.com/>`_ is the main online source of :app:`Pyramid` support and development information.

 To report bugs, use the `issue tracker
 <http://github.com/Pylons/pyramid/issues>`_.